 TUK collaborates with the following organisations in our beneficiary work:

-The Mind Body Group
+The MindBody Group

 - The MindBody Team of Therapists – a group of therapists and well being professionals

-- One Energy Workshops
+- MindBody Beauty and One Energy Workshops within Energie Fitness Club

-“All the Therapists in our centre/teams are fully qualified in their discipline, fully insured and where applicable, members of their complementary therapy association.
-They are here to offer you a premium service.
-We are delighted when our clients leave the centre (or we leave people at a company, club or school) feeling like they not only got value for money but also a treatment worth speaking about and sharing with others.”
+The MindBody Group is at the heart of TransmissionUK’s complementary therapy work.
+All therapists are fully qualified in their discipline, fully insured and where applicable are members of their complementary therapy association.
+The therapists offer a premium service and are delighted when clients leave the MindBody Therapy Centre (or leave a company, club or school) feeling like they not only got value for money but also a treatment worth speaking about and sharing with others.